Building a home recording studio is a HUGE project…isn’t it?

 While many beginners assume that all mic stands are the same…

 A really solid mic stand is one of the most worthwhile investments a new home studio can make.

-A cheap reliable stand such as this one is more than adequate when you’re first starting out.
+A cheap reliable stand is more than adequate when you’re first starting out.